 EXECUTIVE LEADERSHIP

-Anne Sweeney, Executive Director and Co-Founder – Nairobi Office
+Anne Sweeney, Executive Director and Co-Founder – US Office

 Anne Sweeney has committed the past thirteen years of her career advocating for the rights of refugees, both in Africa and in the United States.
-Previous to serving as Executive Director, Anne was the Co-Executive Director of Advocacy and Development for Heshima Kenya based in Chicago where she cultivated a network of donors and supporters.
-Anne has worked in the fields of refugee protection and resettlement, including as a consultant with UNHCR in Tanzania and with the US Resettlement Program in Nairobi, Kenya.
+Upon co-founding Heshima Kenya in 2007, Anne served as Co-Executive Director and focused on advocacy and development.
+In 2012 she assumed the Executive Director position and spent the last 18 months in Nairobi overseeing Heshima Kenya’s strategic development, as well as running day-to-day operations.
+Today she is based in Heshima Kenya's headquarters office in Chicago.
+Anne has multi-dimensional experience in refugee protection and resettlement, including working as a consultant with UNHCR in Tanzania and with the US Resettlement Program in Nairobi, Kenya.
 She also served in various program management, research, and case management positions with community-based organizations and human rights agencies in Kenya and the United States.
 Anne holds a BA from University of Minnesota and a MA in International Peace and Conflict Resolution with a focus in forced migration from American University.
-She has led trainings on refugee protection and spoken about the specialized rights of unaccompanied and separated children at various conferences and interviews, including the BPRM Conference on the Protection of Unaccompanied Refugee Children, the NPR Worldview radio show, and the Chicago Donor’s Network Conference on International Philanthropy.
+She has led trainings on refugee protection and spoken about the specialized rights of unaccompanied and separated children at various conferences and interviews, including the BPRM Conference on the Protection of Unaccompanied Refugee Children, NBC-Chicago, the NPR Worldview radio show, and the Chicago Donor’s Network Conference on International Philanthropy.

-Alisa Roadcup, Director of Advocacy and Development - Chicago Office
+Alisa Roadcup, Director of Strategic Partnerships - US Office

 Alisa Roadcup brings ten years of experience in the field of human rights, strategic communications and fundraising to her position as director of US advocacy and development at Heshima Kenya.
 Alisa previously worked as communications director for The 2009 Parliament of the World's Religions and as program associate for Amnesty International's Urgent Action Network also serving as campaign coordinator for Amnesty's Stop Violence Against Women Campaign in 3 states.
-Alisa currently advises on campaign strategy and membership mobilization in support of the promotion and protection of women's human rights as a member of Amnesty International USA’s Women Human Rights Coordination Group and since 2010 has served as vice president of the board of directors at Rape Victim Advocates, Chicago's first and oldest first response direct-service provider for survivors of sexual assault.
+Alisa currently advises on campaign strategy and membership mobilization in support of the promotion and protection of women's human rights as a member of Amnesty International USA’s Women Human Rights Coordination Group and since 2010 has served as vice president of the board of directors at Rape Victim Advocates.
 Alisa holds professional certification in Forced Migration Studies from Northwestern University’s Center for Forced Migration Studies, an MA in Comparative Religions and a BA in Humanities.

 STAFF LEADERSHIP - KENYA